vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > For *when they shall say, Peace and safety; then sudden destruction cometh upon them*, as travail upon a woman with child; and they shall not escape.
 {% ct '1 Thessalonians 5:3' %}

 Scripture’s portrayal of the earth’s desolation shows that the belief in an earthly millennium following Christ’s return (known as dispensational premillennialism) is unbiblical.
-Another view, postmillennialism, holds that Christ will return *after* a millennial period in which Christianity prevails throughout the world, particularly at the governmental level.
-This perspective is often held by Christian nationalists, but it too is unbiblical, for Christ declared that His kingdom is not of this world.
+Another view, postmillennialism, holds that Christ will return *after* a millennial period in which Christianity prevails—particularly at the governmental level—throughout the world.
+This perspective is often embraced by Christian nationalists, but it too is unbiblical, for Christ declared that His kingdom is not of this world.
 In fact, when describing the end of the world, Jesus never spoke of a period of universal peace; after warning of nations in distress and people’s hearts failing from fear, He went directly to His coming in glory {% rf 'Luke 21:25-27' %}.
 A heavenly millennium, therefore, is the only view that is consistent with all of Scripture.

 ## What do the saved do in heaven?